kevinswiber/siren/README.md

 ###```class```

 Describes the nature of an action based on the current representation.
 Possible values are implementation-dependent and should be documented.
 Must be a value of space-separated tokens.
+MUST be an array of strings.
 Optional.

 ###```method```